 As we descended, I looked up at the school of colorful fish moving all around and felt the magic of diving come alive for me.
 We were much more confident with managing our buoyancy today.

-One of the attractions at this site apart from marine life is a Kinetic Honda scooter, standing intact on the sea bed, providing a home to some corals and tiny fish.
+One of the attractions at this site apart from marine life is a Kinetic Honda scooter.
+This stood intact on the sea bed, providing a home to some corals and tiny fish.

 We also spotted huge barrel sponges – some over 4 meters and an octopus resting on a rock with its tentacles all folded inside.
 The dive instructor made us do some skills practice at this depth during the dive.